nhedlund/ncontract/README.md

 # NContract - a design by contract library for .NET

-NContract lets you write oneliners to verify parameters in constructors and methods instead of using more verbose if statements.
+NContract lets you write one-liners to verify parameters in constructors and methods instead of using more verbose if statements.

 ## Installation